Lake Argyle

 Lake Argyle is Western Australia's largest and Australia's second largest freshwater man-made reservoir by volume.
 The reservoir is part of the Ord River Irrigation Scheme and is located near the East Kimberley town of Kununurra.
 The lake flooded large parts of the Shire of Wyndham-East Kimberley on the Kimberley Plateau about 80 km inland from the Joseph Bonaparte Gulf, close to the border with the Northern Territory.

 The primary inflow is the Ord River, while the Bow River and many other smaller creeks also flow into the dam.
 The lake is a DIWA-listed wetland.
 Lake Argyle and Lake Kununurra were listed in 1990 as Ramsar Convention protected wetlands.
+Argyle mine was previously situated here from 1985 until November 2020 following several years of discoveries and yielded 865 million carats of diamonds.

 History and construction

 The construction of the Ord River Dam was completed in 1971 by Dravo Corporation.
 The dam was officially opened the following year.
 The dam wall is 335 m long, and 98 m high.
 The earth-fill only dam wall at Lake Argyle is the most efficient dam in Australia in terms of the ratio of the size of the dam wall to the amount of water stored.
 The lake was named after the property it partly submerged, Argyle Downs.

 Ord River Dam post office opened on 1 March 1969 and closed on 15 November 1971 demonstrating the approximate duration of the construction camp.

 In 1996, the spillway wall was raised by 6 m, which doubled the dam's capacity.
 Sediment flowing into the dam caused concerns in the mid-1990s that the dam's capacity could be dramatically reduced.
 By 2006 continual regeneration of the upper Ord catchment appeared to have reduced the amount of sediment inflow.

 The dam received a Historic Engineering Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.